top of page

 All our appraisal reports meet IRS and Insurance Industry Standards.
 Appraisals are conducted impartially, with utmost attention to detail and accuracy, and backed by excellent research.
 We adhere to the highest ethical standards of conduct and professionalism.

-Sculpture: Randolph Rogers, The Last Arrow, MET 1.png
+Sculpture by Randolph Rogers titled The Last Arrow,

 Gerhard Richter, P-16 (Flow), 2013-2016, chromogenic print